 I was Bon Appétit magazine’s Food Editor for 20 years, and it was my responsibility to fill its pages with the delicious, modern and reliable recipes the magazine is known for.
 I developed many recipes for Bon Appétit, wrote a monthly column, often created the cover dishes, and was the resident food trends expert.
 But recently, I had to make a big change in the way I approach food.

 I had celiac disease as a baby, and the doctors informed my mother that if I ate no gluten for my first three years, I would be cured.
 I trusted this information, despite digestive problems my entire life.
-Not long ago, my symptoms became a lot worse, with agonizing bloating almost every time I ate, frequent gastrointestinal distress, and aching joints.
+Several years ago, my symptoms became a lot worse, with agonizing bloating almost every time I ate, frequent gastrointestinal distress, and aching joints.
 The two indicators that really got my attention were fatigue and weight loss, despite eating enormous quantities of dark chocolate to boost my energy (I'm not complaining about that part).
 After considerable investigation, it became clear that the gluten intolerance had resurfaced and my system was in chaos.